redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 <img src="https://user-images.githubusercontent.com/300/80259406-5aee1900-863a-11ea-9b82-def3a4f3e162.png" />

 It ain't pretty, but it works.
-Seeing a "GraphQL error" is not ideal, and it would be nice if the field itself was highlighted like it was when the inline validation was in place...
+It would be nice if the field itself was highlighted like it was when the inline validation was in place...

 Remember when we said that `<Form>` had one more trick up its sleeve?
 Here it comes!